Rosazea: Was hinter der chronischen Rötung steckt

 • Mineral sun protection (zinc oxide, titanium dioxide)

-• Azelaic acid (often well tolerated)
+• Azelaic acid (often well-tolerated)

 • Niacinamide in moderate concentration